 - See and hear what actual users do and think, instead of relying on guesses and assumptions.

 - Testing helps clarify differing opinions amongst project team members.

 - Usability testing helps identify where to spend time and money for changes and development.

 - When implemented early on in a project, Usability Testing can help control costs by identifying issues before a project is complete instead of trying to make changes (possibly expensive ones) after the fact.

 - The main goal of usability testing is to help make life easier for the end user and help them acheive their desired outcomes, and any testing will help!

 Getting Started with Usability Testing

-To get a project started fill out the Project Request Form.
+To get a project started, fill out the project request.